 According to China, the military is building international humanitarian mine clearance professional classrooms and conducting research on the application of virtual reality technology in humanitarian mine clearance training.
-China also reported that it had carried out technical research related to mine clearance and destruction, and completed research on mine detection dog training, operational procedures, and on the impact of post-war mine clearance methods on the environment.19 In 2019,
+China has reportedly completed its upgrade of humanitarian demining classrooms and the construction of supporting facilities, so as to provide good teaching conditions for conducting foreign aid demining training.
+China also reported that it had carried out technical research related to mine and unexploded ordnance (UXO) clearance and destruction, and research on unmanned aerial vehicles (UAV) survey technology for mines and explosive remnants of war (ERW) and on a multi-parameter real-time monitoring and effect evaluation system for mine detection training.